wjzhengsh/blockchain/glossary.md

 An ordered set of transactions, which is cryptographically linked to the preceding block on a channel.

 ## Business network
 A definition of a blockchain network, which includes the data model, transaction logic, and access control rules for your blockchain solution.
 Business Network Definitions are created by using [Hyperledger Composer](#hyperledger-composer).
-Business network definitions are packaged into deployable **.bna** (business network archive) files.
+Business Network Definitions are packaged into deployable **.bna** (business network archive) files.

 ## CA
 Certificate Authority.
 A blockchain network resource that issues certificates to all the participating members.
 These certificates represent a member’s identity.
 All entities in the network (peers, orderers, clients, etc.) must have an identity to communicate, authenticate, and ultimately transact.
 These identities are required for any direct participation in the blockchain network.
 You can create a business network card for the CA. The [CA Card](develop_starter.html#developing-business-networks-with-starter-plan) can then be imported and the card will be used to exchange the admin secret for valid certificates from the Starter Plan certificate authority.